Information Technology Schools in Missouri

 There are 13 colleges in Missouri that offer IT degrees.
 Learn about the most popular 11 below:

-The average student takes 4.46 years to complete their degree at Lindenwood University.
-Students enjoy a student to faculty ratio of 13 to 1.
-Students who attend this private institution pay an average net price of $18,264.
+7 to 1 is the student to faculty ratio.
+The average student takes 4.07 years to complete their degree at WUSTL.
+This private institution charges an average net price of $26,869.

 Information Technology Careers in MO